jonathanmorgan/context_text/README.md

             'sourcenet.apps.SourcenetConfig',
             'django_config.apps.Django_ConfigConfig',
             'taggit',
-        )
+        ]

 - add settings properties that tell django how to log people in and out.
+Example:

+        # login configuration
+        LOGIN_URL = '<apache_URL_path_to_django_project>/sourcenet/sourcenet/accounts/login/'
+        LOGIN_REDIRECT_URL = '<apache_URL_path_to_django_project>/sourcenet/output/network/'
+        LOGOUT_URL = '/'

+    The following sample assumes that you'll follow the examples later on how to configure apache, and so serve the django sourcenet application from an apache directory named "sourcenet".
+If you choose a different directory, you'll need to adjust these properties' values accordingly.

         # login configuration
         LOGIN_URL = '/sourcenet/sourcenet/accounts/login/'